 - Continuing engagement with 17 affiliates to strengthen their licensure laws and regulations to ensure (1) consumers have access to RDNs as qualified providers of nutrition care services and (2) RDNs are able to provide care at the highest level of their scope of practice.

-- Implemented Academy's Dietary Guidelines Engagement Plan, including convening expert members to serve on the Academy’s DGA Collaborative; nominating RDNs to the USDA/HHS expert advisory committee comprised of more RDNs than in any previous iteration; and soliciting member experts and DPGs for individuals to serve on Academy Think Tanks to provide recommendations on specific topics and scientific questions identified by USDA/HHS.
+- Implemented Academy's Dietary Guidelines for Americans engagement plan, including convening expert members to serve on the Academy's Dietary Guidelines for Americans Collaborative; nominating RDNs to the USDA/HHS expert advisory committee comprised of more RDNs than in any previous iteration; and soliciting member experts and DPGs for individuals to serve on Academy think tanks to provide recommendations on specific topics and scientific questions identified by USDA/HHS.

-- Submitted oral and multiple written comments to USDA/HHS to ensure the best scientific evidence is utilized, the DGA process in transparent, and the full scope of critical topics are evaluated.
+- Submitted oral and multiple written comments to USDA/HHS to ensure the best scientific evidence is utilized, the Dietary Guidelines for Americans process in transparent and the full scope of critical topics are evaluated.

-- Supported and contributed to efforts to secure 90,000,000 in House and 80,000,000 in Senate appropriations bill to expand the WIC Peer Breastfeeding Program often supported by members in WIC clinics.
+- Supported and contributed to efforts to secure $90 million in the U.S. House and $80 million in U.S. Senate appropriations bill to expand the WIC Peer Breastfeeding Program, often supported by Academy members in WIC clinics.

-- Supported and contributed to efforts securing 35,000,000 in House and 30,000,000 in Senate appropriations bill for School Food Service Equipment which benefits members who work in school food service.
+- Supported and contributed to efforts securing $35 million in the U.S. House and $30 million in U.S. Senate appropriations bill for school foodservice equipment, which benefits Academy members who work in school foodservice.

-- Worked with Congressional committees and member experts to advocate for the reauthorization of the Older Americans Act with improvements in policies and funding levels for older adult nutrition programs.
+- Worked with congressional committees and Academy member experts to advocate for the reauthorization of the Older Americans Act with improvements in policies and funding levels for older adult nutrition programs.

-- Advocated for improved nutrition standards at U.S. Customs and Border Protection detention facilities via letters to, and correspondence with, the administration, meetings with congressional offices, and developing a coalition of other organizations to advocate on this issue.
+- Advocated for improved nutrition standards at U.S. Customs and Border Protection detention facilities via letters to, and correspondence with, the White House administration, meetings with congressional offices and developing a coalition of other organizations to advocate on this issue.

 Coverage and Payment Efforts:

-- Work with Congress and the Centers for Medicare & Medicaid Services to include RDNs as providers who can bill for Intensive Behavioral Therapy for Obesity under Medicare.
-Develop tools and facilitate interdisciplinary state-based coalitions to help member leaders advocate for similar policies at the state level.
+- Work with U.S. Congress and the Centers for Medicare & Medicaid Services to include RDNs as providers who can bill for Intensive Behavioral Therapy for Obesity under Medicare.

-- Work to expand coverage of medical nutrition therapy (MNT) services under Medicare Part B to include conditions beyond diabetes, kidney disease and post-renal transplant.
+- Work to expand coverage of medical nutrition therapy services under Medicare Part B to include conditions beyond diabetes, kidney disease and post-renal transplant through the Medical Nutrition Therapy Act.

 - Work with members and third-party payers to position RDNs as preferred providers of nutrition services.

 - Submit comments annually to the Centers for Medicare & Medicaid Services regarding the proposed physician fee schedule to ensure appropriate reimbursement to RDNs for Medicare Part B MNT services.
-Achieved eligible clinician status for RDNs under Medicare’s Quality Payment Program and coverage for online digital evaluation and management services provided by RDNs.
+Achieved eligible clinician status for RDNs under Medicare’s Quality Payment Program.

-- Appoint Academy members to Center for Medicare & Medicaid Services clinical subcommittees developing episode cost measures that include MNT for the Quality Payment Program.
+- Appoint Academy members to Centers for Medicare & Medicaid Services clinical subcommittees developing episode cost measures that include MNT for the Quality Payment Program.

 - Partner with primary care provider associations and key health care stakeholders to help shape payment policies for nutrition services.

-- Develop tools and resources to support member efforts to advocate for expanded coverage of MNT services (Medical Nutrition Therapy MNTWorks® kit, Third Party Payer Brochure, Evidence Analysis Library MNT Effectiveness, 2018 Coding Survey).
+- Develop tools and resources to support member efforts to advocate for expanded coverage of MNT services (Medical Nutrition Therapy MNTWorks® kit, Stakeholder Flyers, Evidence Analysis Library MNT Effectiveness, 2018 Coding Survey, Medicaid Advocacy Toolkit).

 - Publish free monthly e-newsletter MNT Provider, which provides members with information on how to effectively market and bill for MNT services.

-- In collaboration with the American Society for Parenteral and Enteral Nutrition (ASPEN), educate public and private payers on the use of appropriate criteria for identifying malnutrition and advocate for appropriate payment for inpatient claims for malnutrition diagnostic codes.
+- In collaboration with the American Society for Parenteral and Enteral Nutrition, educate public and private payers on the use of appropriate criteria for identifying malnutrition and advocate for appropriate payment for inpatient claims for malnutrition diagnostic codes.

-- Collaborate with medical societies to produce educational programs and journal articles to increase access to MNT services and integration of RDNs into team-based care.
+- Collaborate with medical societies to produce tools, educational programs and Journal articles to expand access to MNT services, support referrals to RDNs, increase utilization of MNT services and integrate RDNs into team-based care.

 - Partner with the Centers for Telehealth and ehealth Law (CTeL) to advocate for legislation that supports coverage and payment for MNT delivered via telehealth.